Exploration of the Rashomon Set Assists Trustworthy Explanations for Medical Data: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} machine learning (ML) modeling process can serve dual high-level purposes: prediction and drawing conclusions about the modeled phenomena \cite{explainpredict}.
-Regardless of the purpose, the most common model selection method remains based on measuring model predictive performance.
+\IEEEPARstart{T}{he} machine learning (ML) process can serve at least two high-level purposes: predictive modelling and explanatory modeling focused on drawing conclusions about the modeled phenomena \cite{explainpredict}.
+Regardless of the purpose, process involves training a set of models from different families or a set of models for different hyperparameters and then selecting the best model from them.
 This methodology entails the selection of the model optimizing a specific metric, often presumed best to capture the data-generating process and its corresponding phenomenon.
 However, the highest-performing model may not align with domain knowledge.
 Moreover, it is plausible to have equally competent models, even with divergent data descriptions.
 Such multiplicity of good models was first conceptualized and analyzed by \citet{breiman}, who named such a phenomenon the \textit{Rashomon effect}.
 He described that one way to deal with this effect is to aggregate models from the Rashomon set, referring to the bagging \cite{bagging} procedure.
 Preparing the collection of multiple different models could improve predictive performance, as evidenced later also by ensembling methods \cite{ensembling}.

 Considering the second purpose of the ML modeling process, related to inference about the problem studied, analyzing the whole collection of good models can be beneficial too.
-It provides a more comprehensive view of the investigated phenomenon, especially when the models from Rashomon set describe the nature of data in a contrasting way.
+It provides a more comprehensive view of the investigated phenomenon, especially when the models from the Rashomon set describe the nature of data in a contrasting way.
 Although many studies have addressed the topic of Rashomon sets \cite{dong, rudin, Semenova}, the characterization of such a set of models is still an open problem \cite{challenges}.
 Selecting the most distinct models that explain the data differently is also an unresolved issue.

 In particular, the Rashomon effect poses a notable challenge in fields where insights from models are crucial, such as medical and healthcare applications.
 Despite this, many medical machine learning studies still prioritize predictive performance metrics over interpreting the model's prediction \cite{medical_challenges}.
 While some argue that divergences between models might be tolerable when clinically meaningful outcomes are robustly assessed \cite{accuracy_vs_explainability}, it is essential to recognize that numerous published studies on medical predictive models lack proper performance reporting and exhibit bias risks \cite{covid_models}.
 Thus, it is believed that model interpreting is essential \cite{interpretability_pursuit} and methods aiming at model exploration \cite{predictiveModels}, often referred to as eXplainable Artificial Intelligence (XAI) techniques \cite{darpa-xai}, should be used in the modeling process.